reslp/reproducibility-workshop/day-2/exercise-2-docker-intro.rst

 .. hint::

-    Note that -ia is the equivalent to -it in docker start.
+    Note that :bash:`docker start -ia` will call the container however it was called initially

 Similar to starting stopped containers you can also stop running containers with :bash:`docker stop`.